TheRedEclipse/test-event-calendar/README.md

-## Test work with functionality pf Event Calendar and relation to Departments and Users with crud
+## Test work with functionality of Event Calendar and relation to Departments and Users with crud

 To start test work perfom: